-Consensus on Corticobasal® implants
+1st Consensus on Corticobasal[®] Implants

-(Ver 5.1: January 2021)
+(Ver 6.0: January 2024)

-Due to the fact that medical devices and methods of their application are developing, also taking into account new developments in the nomenclature and possible applications, the International Implant Foundation (Munich/Germany) first published the "Consensus on BOI" in 2006 in its own name and continued later developed.
+Due to the fact that medical devices and methods of their application are developing, also taking into account new developments in the nomenclature and possible applications, the International Implant Foundation IF[®] (Munich / Germany) first published the "Consensus on BOI" in 2006 in its own name and later developed continuously.
 (The first edition of this document was first published by Besch KJ: Besch KJ (1999): Konsensus zu BOI; Schweiz Monatsschr Zahnm, 109: 971-972).

-The present document contains binding instructions for the assessment and use of basal and Corticobasal® jaw implants, which are implemented taking into account the respective national legal provisions.
+The present document contains binding instructions for the assessment and use of basal and Corticobasal[®] jaw implants, which are implemented taking into account the respective national legal provisions.

-Copyright: International Implant Foundation, Munich, 2021.
+Copyright: International Implant Foundation IF®, Munich, 2024.